Yaoooyu/CS-MSASR/README.md

   提取码: `w69i`

 - The dataset after feature extraction is in the file CS-MSASR_fulldata.pkl.
 - The file contains all the data and does not differentiate between the training set, testing set and validation set.
 This is convenient for users to divide the dataset by themselves.
-If you want to synchronize with the article, please use 8:1:1 division, random_state=42.
+If you want to synchronize with the article, please use 8:1:1 division, random_state=42, or contact the author.

 ---